 All Directors act in a non-executive capacity and the fees for their services are approved by the Committee.
 The fees for the Directors are determined within the limits set out in the Company's Articles of Association.
 In November 2020, the Management Engagement and Remuneration Committee met to consider the level of Directors' fees for the year ended 30 September 2021.
 The Committee considered the amount and quality of work that Directors are required to undertake when deciding if it is appropriate to change the Directors' fees.
 The Committee also compares Director remuneration to that of other similar VCTs as well as recommending an annual increase in accordance with the Consumer Price Index ("CPI").
 The CPI as at September 2020 was 0.7% and this was the approximate basis for the increase in Directors' fees for the reporting period.
-Accordingly, the Directors' fees were increased from £27,200 to £27,400 and the Chairman's fee was increased from £29,200 to £29,400.
+Accordingly, the Directors' fees were increased from £27.200 to £27.400 and the Chairman's fee was increased from £29.200 to £29.400.
 These changes were effective from 1 October 2020.
 No person provided advice or services in respect of their consideration of Directors' remuneration.

 In November 2021, the Management Engagement and Remuneration Committee met to review the level of Directors' fees and concluded that the Directors' fees would again only increase by the rate of CPI for the year ended 30 September 2022 (3.1 per cent as at 30 September 2021).
-This increase would take effect from 1 October 2021 and would increase the Chairman's fee to £30,300 and the individual Directors' fees to £28.250.
+This increase would take effect from 1 October 2021 and would increase the Chairman's fee to £30,300 and the individual Directors' fees to £28,250.

-In order to provide the directors flexibility and to ensure that the directors' remuneration is fair and comparable to that of other relevant venture capital trusts, the directors are seeking shareholder approval to increase the current fee cap in the Company's Articles of Association to £175,000 through a resolution to be considered at the Company's Annual General Meeting on 16 February 2022.
+In order to provide the directors flexibility least once every three years.
+A copy and to ensure that the directors' of the Company's Remuneration Policy remuneration is fair and comparable to can be obtained by writing to the that of other relevant venture capital Company Secretary at the Company's trusts, the directors are seeking registered office. shareholder approval to increase the Fees for any new Non-Executive Director current fee cap in the Company's Articles who is appointed to the Board will be set of Association to £175,000 through a resolution to be considered at the in accordance with the Company's Company's Annual General Meeting on 16 Remuneration Policy.
+February 2022.